realdeepnandi/intensify/README.md

 ** Note : This is an Alpha release

 ### Current features
-+ Live playback status with device name
++ Live playback status with device name and seek time
 + Saved tracks sorted popularity wise
 + More features to be added